Private Function Computation for Noncolluding Coded Databases: Private Linear Computation From Coded DSSs

 \subsection{Sign Assignment and Redundancy Elimination}

 Our proposed PLC scheme is further constructed with two additional procedures: \emph{sign assignment} and \emph{redundancy elimination}.
 After running Algorithm~\ref{alg:generation_QuerySet}, the user will know which row indices of the stored code symbols he/she is going to request.
 To reduce the total number of downloaded symbols, the linear dependency among the candidate linear functions evaluations is exploited.
 To this end, an initial sign $\sigma^{(v)}_t$ is first privately generated by the user with a uniform distribution over $\{-1,+1\}$ for all $t\in [\beta]$, i.e., the same selected sign is identically applied to all symbols from different function evaluations with the same index.
 Next, depending on the desired linear function index $v\in[\mu]$, we apply a deterministic sign assignment procedure that carefully scales each pre-signed symbol in the query sets, i.e.,~$\sigma^{(v)}_t U^{(v')}_{t,j}$, $v'\in[\mu]$, by $\{+1,-1\}$.
 The intuition behind the sign assignment is to introduce a uniquely solvable equation system from the different $\tau$-sum types given the side information available from all other databases.
 By obtaining such a system of equations in each round, the user can determine some of the queries offline to decode the desired linear function evaluations and/or interference, thus reducing the download rate.
 On the other hand, the privately selected initial sign for $\sigma^{(v)}_t, t\in[\beta]$, acts as a one-time pad that randomizes over the deterministic sign assignment procedure.
-Here, we adopt a similar sign assignment process over each symbol in the query sets, as introduced in \cite[Sec.~IV-B]{SunJafar19_2}.
-Moreover, we remark that after sign assignment, the recovery condition of the scheme is inherently maintained since it can be seen as a coded PIR scheme as in \cite{KumarLinRosnesGraellAmat19_1}.
-Based on this insight we can state the following lemma for redundancy elimination.
+Here, we adopt a similar sign assignment process over each symbol in the query sets, as introduced in \cite[Sec.~IV-B]{SunJafar19_2} and presented in Appendix~\ref{sec:sign_assignment}.
+Moreover, we remark that after sign assignment, the recovery condition of the scheme is inherently maintained since it can be seen as a coded PIR scheme as Protocol~1 in~\cite{KumarLinRosnesGraellAmat19_1}.
+The key idea of redundancy elimination is illustrated with \cref{ex:PLCex_n4k2f4mu4} below. \begin{example} [continues=ex:PLCex_n4k2f4mu4] First, without loss of generality, we assume the initial sign assignment $\sigma^{(v)}_{t}=+1$ is privately selected by the user for all $t\in{[\beta]}$.
+Next, we apply the sign assignment process to the query sets for $v=1$ (refer to Appendix~\ref{sec:sign_assignment} for more details).
+The resulting queries after sign assignment are shown in Table~\ref{tab:answers-table_Ex1}.
+In the following, we show that we can remove some redundant queries from each database and the desired linear function evaluation $\vmat{X}^{(1)}$ can still be recovered.
+For example, in the first round ($\tau=1$), it can be easily seen from $\mat{V}_{\mu\times f}$ that the queried symbols of $z_{t,j}$ and $w_{t,j}$ can be generated offline by the user as functions of $x_{t,j}$ and $y_{t,j}$, i.e., $z_{t,j}=x_{t,j}+y_{t,j}$ and $w_{t,j}=3x_{t,j}+y_{t,j}$ for all $t\in[\beta]$ and $j\in [n]$.
+Moreover, the coefficient vectors associated with $x_{t,j}$ and $y_{t,j}$ are the two row basis vectors of the coefficient matrix $\mat{V}_{\mu\times f}$ ($r=\rank{\mat{V}}=2$).
+Thus, we can represent the candidate functions evaluations in terms of this basis with a deterministic linear mapping $\mat{\hat{V}}_{\mu\times r}=(\hat{v}_{i,l})$ of size $\mu\times r$ as follows: